Kimserey/BlogArchive/20170810_inline_form_angular_prime.md

 ## 1. Build a simple form

-For the form we will be using Bootstrap and PrimeNg.
+For the form we will be using Bootstrap, PrimeNg and FontAwesome.
 Bootstrap provides universally known css classes.
 PrimeNg provides components for Angular like button, accordions, panels or datatables.
 In this example we will be using it to use a button with icon.
+FontAwesome is a dependency of PrimeNg used for icons.

 In this example we will build a form containing the following fields: